2008 NCAA Division I FBS football season

 The 2008 NCAA Division I FBS football season was the highest level of college football competition in the United States organized by the National Collegiate Athletic Association (NCAA).

-The regular season began on August 28, 2008 and ended on December 6, 2008.
-The postseason concluded on January 8, 2009 with the BCS National Championship Game in Miami Gardens, Florida, which featured the top two teams ranked by the Bowl Championship Series (BCS): the No. 2 Florida Gators and No. 1 Oklahoma Sooners.
+The regular season began on August 28, 2008, and ended on December 6, 2008.
+The postseason concluded on January 8, 2009, with the BCS National Championship Game in Miami Gardens, Florida, which featured the top two teams ranked by the Bowl Championship Series (BCS): the No. 2 Florida Gators (No. 1 in the AP Poll) and No. 1 Oklahoma Sooners (No. 2 in the AP Poll).
 Florida defeated Oklahoma by a score of 24–14 to win their second BCS title in three years and third overall national championship in school history.
 The Utah Utes were selected national champions by Anderson & Hester after beating the Alabama Crimson Tide in the 2009 Sugar Bowl, finishing the season as the nation's only undefeated team.

 Rule changes

 The NCAA football rules committee made rule changes for 2008, including the following: